Homeschooling Social Issues: The Truth

 Friday: Ballet class (6 kids in our eldest daughter’s class, 20 in middle daughter’s) followed by a park meet-up (oh, sheesh, millions of kids, they blur into one feral pack) followed by a playdate.

-Saturday: Daddy-daughter date day (aka he buys them Kinder Eggs, takes them swimming and thinks he’s won at life, which he has, really.)
+Saturday: Daddy-daughter date day (aka he buys them Kinder Eggs and takes them swimming)

 Sunday: Church in the morning (all three kids go to children’s groups of about 10 children) followed by visiting extended family and possibly a walk in the woods with friends.